World of Echo

 World of Echo is the second studio album by American musician Arthur Russell, released in 1986 on Upside Records in the US and in 1987 on Rough Trade Records in the UK.
-The album is comprised primarily of Russell's vocals, cello playing, and percussion, which are prominently treated with effects such as delay and reverb.
+It is composed primarily of Russell's vocals, cello, and percussion, which are liberally treated with effects such as delay and reverb.

 World of Echo was the final album released by Russell during his lifetime.
 It was widely reissued in 2005 by Audika and Rough Trade.
-The album was named the best of the 1980s by Fact in 2013.
-It was ranked the 25th best album of the 1980s by Pitchfork in 2018.
+The album was named the best of the 1980s by Fact in 2013, and the 25th best album of the decade by Pitchfork in 2018.
+It was included in NME's 2013 list of the 500 greatest albums of all time.

 Background and composition

 World of Echo has been noted as prominently incorporating Russell's "folksy tenor, cello, and scant electronic microtones".
 It features Russell's employment of production effects, including prominent use of echo, reverb, and distortion.
+AllMusic referred to the album as a collection of "spare, dubby cello experiments."
 Several songs included are alternate versions of dance tracks that Russell produced as 12-inch singles, including "Let's Go Swimming", "Wax the Van", and "Treehouse".

 Writing for Pitchfork, Cameron Macdonald noted that Russell's style of cello playing, often improvised, makes use of sporadic, imaginary sounds like "hollow thuds, window-washing brushes, chipped strings, knuckled knacks, and the boom of a floor peg dropping on concrete".
 He also commented that the cello "startlingly duets with his voice", leading to inharmonic sounds that makes it sound like the instrument "clears its throat during his awkward moments".
-AllMusic referred to the album as a collection of "spare, dubby cello experiments."
 Dusted also commented on the album's "skeletal framework", with "bare melodies rising to the surface, vocal lines encompassing wordless singing" and "constantly shifting textures swirling throughout".

 Release

-When the album failed to perform well commercially, Russell reportedly requested that stickers be added to the packaging with the word "unintelligible."
+The album was released in the US in 1986 and subsequently in the UK in March 1987.
+When it failed to perform well commercially, Russell reportedly requested that stickers be added to the packaging with the word "unintelligible."

 Audika Records issued a remastered limited edition CD in 2004 which included bonus tracks and a DVD with footage by Phill Niblock.
 They subsequently reissued it on CD and LP in 2005.
 Rough Trade also reissued the album that year.